November 9, 1522

 Hitler stages a takeover march in Münich with 3,000 Nazis which is halted with gunfire by the police.

-“Reichskristallnacht”–destruction of Jewish property, arrests and murders by the Nazi party.
+Kristallnacht or Reichskristallnacht, also referred to as the Night of Broken Glass, Reichspogromnacht or simply Pogromnacht, and Novemberpogrome, was a pogrom against Jews throughout Nazi Germany on 9–10 November 1938, carried out by SA paramilitary forces and German civilians.
 Over 250 synagogues are desecrated, over 7,000 shops are destroyed, 91 Jews are murdered, 20,000 persons are arrested.
-The cynical term Kristalnacht refers to the shop windows which were broken.
+The cynical term “Kristalnacht” refers to the shop windows which were broken.

 November 9, 1940